watkajtys/squidbot/SYLLABUS.md

 *   **Mathematical Maturity:** Review our **[Mathematical Readiness Diagnostic](curriculum/Support/Reference/MATHEMATICAL_READINESS.md)** before starting.
 *   **Programming**: Intermediate Python experience.
 Familiarity with Object-Oriented Programming (Classes) is essential.
 *   **Hardware**: Willingness to solder and debug electronic circuits.

+---

+### **The Final Word**
+This course is hard because robotics is hard.
+Physics does not negotiate.
+It does not care if your code is "clean"; it only cares if your math is right.

+But do not let that stop you.
+Every expert was once a beginner who refused to quit.
+You have the map.
+You have the tools.
+You have the safety nets.

+**Trust the process.
+Respect the hardware.
+And when in doubt, fly.**